 As a professional belly dancer here in Orlando, FL I have had to change the way I think about nutrition, especially within the last 12 months after being diagnosed with IC.
-IC is a bladder disease that is becoming more and more common in women in their 20’s here in the USA, and is in a nutshell, is the sensitivity to processed, hormone filled, antibiotic ridden, “foods”.
-Nutrition for Professional Belly Dancers is something that will benefit us all in knowing.
+IC is a bladder disease that is becoming more and more common in women in their 20’s here in the USA and is, in a nutshell, the sensitivity to processed, hormone-filled, antibiotic-ridden, “foods” that irritate one’s bladder.
+Talking about nutrition for Professional Belly Dancers is something that will benefit us all in knowing.

 So if you are wondering what my last year of research about food, nutrition, and how your body can benefit from these, read these 6 facts I learned while finding ways to better care for my body as a professional belly dancer below!